-Davis, at just 23, was at the forefront of a pack of young players who were beginning to make a breakthrough in the game.
+Davis, at 23 years old, was at the forefront of a pack of young players who were beginning to make a breakthrough in the game.

-The “Nugget”, who was seeded number 13 for the 1981 tournament, overcame debutant Jimmy White in the first round – a player, like many, who he would inflict multiple pain on throughout the decade in Sheffield.
+Davis overcame debutant Jimmy White in an enthralling first-round battle – a player, like many, who he would inflict pain on multiple times throughout the decade in Sheffield.

-Victories over Alex Higgins, Terry Griffiths, and reigning champion Cliff Thorburn followed before the Londoner got the better of Doug Mountjoy in the final with an 18-12 triumph.
+Victories over Higgins, Griffiths, and reigning champion Cliff Thorburn followed as the Romford Slim advanced to the showpiece finale.

-One memorable snippet from his crowning moment in 1981 is a young Barry Hearn, now the World Snooker chairman, sprinting onto the stage and nearly bundling over his friend and client in celebration.
+One memorable snippet from his crowning moment in 1981 is a young Barry Hearn sprinting onto the stage and nearly bundling over his friend and client in celebration.